“We would highly recommend Mark to any organization that needs experienced and affordable web development.”Tony Horling

 Your new website is mobile responsive, so it displays properly on smartphones, tablets, laptops, and desktops.
 It is optimized for social sharing, and with fundamental local SEO for search engines.
 It is built in WordPress, making it very easy for you to edit, add, or remove pages.

 Suppose you need a landing page (like this one) for people who click an advertisement.
 Or maybe you want a shareable detail page for a special event.
 Perhaps you need to add a bio page for a new staff member, or news releases, or testimonials.
 It's all pretty easy — and if you need help, I have been here for my clients for 20 years.

 Up and running in 2-3 weeks

 We discuss what you need.
 I write a proposal.
 You accept and pay half up front.
 I gather raw materials from you and build your new website.
 You preview it.
 Final revisions are made, and the website goes public.
 We meet for a couple hours of tutorial time so you can learn the basics of running the site.
 I bill you for the second half.
 This whole process typically takes 2 to 3 weeks.

-Being a freelancer does mean I have less overhead and a lower hourly rate than many web design agencies in the area.
-But it also means I can only take on a limited number of new projects per month — about four at the most.
+Being a freelancer means I have lower overhead and a lower hourly rate than many web design agencies in the area.
+It also means I take on a limited number of new projects per month.